chromavr/BMBFmods/qsaberGuide.md

 ![Shader settings](https://raw.githubusercontent.com/chromavr/BMBFmods/master/GuideFiles/qsaber/10%20shader%20settings.JPG)

 When everything is to your liking, you can now apply the Material to your mesh.
 Simply drag the Material on the part you want it to be affected by.
-I created 3 materials for the saber im using, Blue, Red and the material for the Blade and Handle.
+I created 3 materials for the saber im using, they are: Blue, Red and the material for the Blade and Handle.

 When you like how the saber looks you can now export your saber.
 To do that go to the `Window` tab and click `Saber Exporter`.
 A new Window will appear which will look like this: